shuix007/SLIM/README.md

 - <code>eps</code>: number to control the convergence of the model

 # Data format
+The program treats each interaction as implicit feedback.
 The dataset shoud have three columns and be formated as

 > user_id, item_id, timestamp